Ruadhan2301/Spiderbot-Procedural-Animation-Rig/README.md

 Essentially, if you make the skeleton the right shape, the code will adapt to support it.

+One additional point:
+The ray-casting for the legs needs to ignore the leg parts.
+So I've added the entire of each mech to Layer 8 and filtered that out.
+If you have any other work with layermasks then you may need to go into the walker code and change the layermask ID appropriately.

 -------------
 The Inspector
 -------------